metlov/umbrella-linux/Documentation/website/content/pages/installation-en.md

 CPUs.
 When creating a VM connect the above-downloaded Ubuntu minimal installation image to its virtual CD drive.

+    When installing into VirtualBox with the network adapter in Bridged mode, please ensure that promiscous mode is allowed for this adapter.

     *Optional:* it also can be a good idea to have a secondary network card installed on your physical machine so that you can later pass it through to the Umbrella VM and have it manage the network behind it (installing and using workstations